devanshu-cosmo/ml-projects/VNTrading_Quant_Assignment/readme.md

 ## Results

-- The strategy generated a total return of 2.6 % and maximum drawdown of 47% for baseline SMA = 10.
+- The strategy generated a total return of 2.1 %, Sharpe ratio of 6 and a maximum drawdown of 2 % for baseline SMA = 10.
 - The equity curve shows the strategy's performance over the test period.
 - Changing the SMA window drastically affects the performance metrics

 ## Interpretation

-The output plot for the baseline SMA = 10 suggests that the returns rise steadily at first, with occasional drawdowns.
-This is followed by a continous declined returns phase, implying that the volatility in the market is not being captured by the SMA signal.
-Moreover, the drawdown also rapidly rises, suggesting that the model is taking increasingly risky trades.
-The returns rise again from the global minima, and the drawdown also reduces to more balanced trades.
-In the last few trades, the returns are moderate but stable as the model does not take more risks and settles to a constant drawdown.
-The SMA window has huge effects on this trend as seen from the output plots.
+The output plot for the baseline SMA = 10 suggests that the returns rise steadily, with occasional drops.
+This is followed by a rather oscillatory phase and the total returns stay of the same order.
+Towards the final few minutes, the curve falls and rises again.
+Moreover, the drawdown also rises, suggesting that the model is taking increasingly risky trades.
+However, the overall fluctuation of the drawdown is small in amplitude and stays comfortably below 5 percent.
+The SMA window has significant effects on this trend, as seen from the output plots.

 ### Update 1: Added a Grid Search feature that helps to find an optimal SMA window based on the performance metrics